For Spirit Airlines Inc [SAVE], Analyst sees a drop to $5. What next?

-Spirit Airlines Inc [NYSE: SAVE] closed the trading session at $6.46.
+Spirit Airlines Inc [NYSE: SAVE] surged by $0.07 during the normal trading session on while it closed the day at $6.35.
 The company report on February 8, 2024 at 5:50 AM that Spirit Airlines Reports Fourth Quarter and Full Year 2023 Results.

 Spirit Airlines, Inc. (“Spirit” or the “Company”) (NYSE: SAVE) today reported fourth quarter and full year 2023 financial results.